Skip to main content

 00:20:13:22 – 00:20:43:09

 This is what happens in a true learning culture within the organization.
 Now we get to a stage where the magic is intensifying even more.
-I feel like I need a Harry Potter wand as no matter what situation you’re in, whether it’s relatively stable or whether it’s a time of lots of change, you have those people that are thinking the right way that innovating, but can also adapt to different situations and timeframes more easily.
+I feel like I need a Harry Potter wand.
+No matter what situation you’re in, whether it’s relatively stable or whether it’s a time of lots of change, you have those people that are thinking the right way, they’re innovating, but can also adapt to different situations and timeframes more easily.

 00:20:43:11 – 00:21:17:24

-This gives your organization a real edge that much needed agility to be productive and increase productivity at all times.
-And businesses with a learning culture see organizational high performance and individual two with high performers far more likely to credit an extensive learning culture with helping them achieve organizational business goals.
-I also just want to touch here on skills because there’s 80% of CEOs recently cited the need for new skills as their biggest business challenge.
+This gives your organization a real edge, that much needed agility to be productive and increase productivity at all times.
+And businesses with a learning culture see organizational high performance, and individual too, with high performers far more likely to credit an extensive learning culture with helping them achieve organizational business goals.
+I also just want to touch here on skills because 80% of CEOs recently cited the need for new skills as their biggest business challenge.

 00:21:18:01 – 00:21:44:13

-And in a learning culture that’s gaining new skills is a constant that is embedded.
+And in a learning culture that’s gaining new skills is a constant, that is embedded.
 It means no matter what comes down the line, you’re more likely to build to remain productive whilst keeping that performance at a high level.
-So what does this all add up to?
+So, what does this all add up to?
 It adds up to competitive advantage.
-Organizations with a strong learning culture are 46% more likely to be first market.
+Organizations with a strong learning culture are 46% more likely to be first to market.

 00:21:44:15 – 00:22:12:15

-They tend to lead in revenue growth, profitability and market share.
-They have above average levels of customer satisfaction and as we heard, also more high performing individuals and teams.
+They tend to lead in revenue growth, profitability, and market share.
+They have above average levels of customer satisfaction and, as we heard, also more high performing individuals and teams.
 And that neatly leads us back to the beginning of this cycle.
-If organizations are doing this well and continuing to invest in learning being central to what they do, they can then naturally attract the right new people and retain the best existing people.
+If organizations are doing this well and continuing to invest in learning being central to what they do, they’re going to naturally attract the right new people and retain the best existing people.

 00:22:12:17 – 00:22:40:03